flowcommerce/lib-apidoc/README.md

   - `options: Object`: If specified, further customizes the behavior of the generator.

-    - `additionalDocumentation: Array`: List of DocParts created by `docparse`.
+    - `additionalDocs: Array`: List of DocParts created by `docparse`.
 Will inject additional documentation in the appropriate place in generated documentation.
 Defaults to an empty Array.

-    - `examplePath: String` - The location for request/response examples.
-Will inject request and responses examples in the appropriate place in generated documentation.
+    - `examplePath: String` - The absolute path to a directory containing example request/response JSON files.
+If specified, the generator will inject request and response examples in the appropriate place of the generated documentation.

 ### `docparse`